-For more delicate monograms, embroider with 2 to 3 strands using stem stitch.
+For more delicate monograms, embroider with two to three strands using stem stitch.
 For a fuller look, try stitching with more strands or in a chunkier stitch like chain stitch.
-Whipped back stitch would also work well.
+A whipped backstitch would also work well.

 Using Fonts to Make Monograms

 The letters in the free pattern are inspired by a free font called Euphoria Script and adapted to be more suitable for embroidery.
 Of course, you can do this yourself to create monogram patterns.

 Type the letters you want to use and then print them out at the size you need.
 Place a piece of tracing paper over the printed monogram.
 Trace the outline of the letters.